-- 176. Under the CRR provisions, triggers for the loss absorption of AT1 instruments should be based on the CET1 of the institution, at a level of 5.125% or more.
-However, it is unclear whether these triggers should be based on the institution's solo CET1 or on the institution's (sub-)consolidated CET1.
-An additional question is whether the trigger should be based not only on the CET1 of the issuer but also on the CET1 of the group, particularly when the issuer is not the head of the group. - 177.
-Different situations may arise: banking groups with a parent institution; banking groups with a parent holding company; and mutual groups with a central body. - 178.
-The EBA considers that there should be a trigger on the basis of all levels of solvency applicable to the institution (or the banking group).
-This means that there should be a trigger on the basis of consolidated CET1 when the entity is supervised on a consolidated basis, based on subconsolidated figures when the entity is supervised on a sub-consolidated basis, and based on solo figures when the entity is supervised on a solo basis, as well as any applicable combination of any of the cases mentioned above.
-The inclusion of triggers referring to the application scope of supplementary supervision pursuant to the Financial Conglomerates Directive (FICOD) is possible but not mandatory. - 179.
-Where an institution is subject to Article 11(2) of the CRR- i.e., in cases where an institution is controlled by a holding company in order for AT1 instruments to be included as qualifying Tier 1 instruments in the consolidated Tier 1 capital of the holding company within the limits laid down in Article 85 of the CRR, the terms and conditions of the instruments issued by that institution should include a trigger event on the basis of the consolidated CET1 of the parent financial holding company or parent mixed financial holding company.
+192. Under the CRR provisions, triggers for the loss absorption of AT1 instruments should be based on the CET1 of the institution, at a level of 5.125% or more.
+However, it is unclear whether these triggers should be based on the institution's solo CET1 or on the institution's (sub)-consolidated CET1.
+An additional question is whether the trigger should be based not only on the CET1 of the issuer but also on the CET1 of the group, particularly when the issuer is not the head of the group.

+193. Different situations may arise: banking groups with a parent institution; banking groups with a parent holding company; and mutual groups with a central body.

+194. The EBA considers that there should be a trigger on the basis of all levels of solvency applicable to the institution (or the banking group).
+This means that there should be a trigger on the basis of consolidated CET1 when the entity is supervised on a consolidated basis, based on sub-consolidated figures when the entity is supervised on a sub-consolidated basis, and based on solo figures when the entity is supervised on a sub-consolidated basis, and based on solo figures when the entity is supervised on a sub-consolidated basis, and based on solo figures when the entity is supervised on a solo basis, as well as any applicable combination of any of the cases mentioned above.
+The inclusion of triggers referring to the application scope of supplementary supervision pursuant to the Financial Conglomerates Directive (FICOD) is possible but not mandatory.

+195. Where an institution is subject to Article 11(2) of the CRR- i.e., in cases where an institution is controlled by a holding company - in order for AT1 instruments to be included as qualifying Tier 1 instruments in the consolidated Tier 1 capital of the holding company within the limits laid down in Article 85 of the CRR, the terms and conditions of the instruments issued by that institution should include a trigger event on the basis of the consolidated CET1 of the parent financial holding company or parent mixed financial holding company.
 The absence of this trigger would make the issuance ineligible for the purpose of the computation of the consolidated Tier 1 of the holding company.
-However, the issuance would still be eligible at the sub-consolidated and solo levels if it included triggers at these levels. - 180.
-It is worth specifying that it would not be possible for an AT1 instrument issued by a subsidiary to have only a trigger based on the consolidated solvency of the parent holding company: the trigger at the level of the issuing entity is mandatory, except in cases where Article 7 of the CRR is applied.
+However, the issuance would still be eligible at the sub-consolidated and solo levels if it included triggers at these levels.

+196. It is worth specifying that it would not be possible for an AT1 instrument issued by a subsidiary to have only a trigger based on the consolidated solvency of the parent holding company: the trigger at the level of the issuing entity is mandatory, except in cases where Article 7 of the CRR is applied.
 Without that trigger, the instrument would be disqualified at all levels, based both on a reading of Article 54 of the CRR and on concerns that the absence of this trigger would not be prudentially sound.